mahieddine-ichir/jee-spring-security/README.md

  that do not correspond to physical users, but rather to systems (system 2 system calls).
 In OAuth2, these users correspond to _clients_ that have obtained there token using the _Client Credentials_ flow.

+The access strategy (role vs access points/url patterns) is configured in _WebSecurityConfig_ class (or in the _my-security.xml_ file).

 ## Tests
 The application _hard code_ checks (in _MyUserDetailsService_) for 3 user logins